RafifAlzayat/thecoolteam-/README.md

   10. Create a confusion matrix and imbalanced classification report to check accuracy.
 #### Results
 #### Benefits and Limitations
+  DecisionTreeClassifier and GradientBoostingClassifier are work well with our dataset because they are good models to use for classification variables, which is shown by the fact that these two models preformed the best with our data.
+The down side is how much computing power they use.
+The down of SVM for our dataset is that there is no clear margin of seperation between classes.
 ### BalancedRandomForestClassifier and EasyEnsembleClassifier for VA
   * File name: VA_2_CovidDataEnsemble.ipynb
 #### Process